magenta-aps/converse.js/docs/source/configuration.rst

 This setting enables the second mechanism, otherwise by default the first will be used.

+Note that it is possible to implement your own user search callback using `xhr_user_search_callback`, which may or may not send a request to a remote server.

 *What is expected from the remote server?*

 A default JSON encoded list of objects must be returned.
 Each object